Categories of Film Music

 Source Score

 This is a hybrid of source music and underscore.
-The composer writes this music you can also hear it from a source visible on the screen.
-This makes it diegetic because the audience as well as the characters can hear it.
-It generally has a deeper meaning, dramatic purpose or thematic connection to the movies plot.
+The composer writes this music, and you can also hear it from a source visible on the screen.
+This makes it diegetic because the audience, as well as the characters, can listen to it.
+It generally has a deeper meaning, dramatic purpose, or thematic connection to the movie plot.
+Bollywood movies where the characters dance to various songs are an excellent example of source scores.